NCAR/climate-primer-water/doc/ch3_baselines.rst

     **Rain Gauge QPE » Gauges, Wind, and Turbulence**

-    The exercise that you just completed showed a simplified look at the impact of wind on gauge catch.
-The fall angle considerations represent a worst-case scenario.
-But in addition to fall angle considerations, turbulence in the flow may influence the trajectory of hydrometeors.
+    The exercise that you just completed showed a simplified view of the impact of wind on gauge catch.
+The fall-angle considerations represent a worst-case scenario.
+But in addition to fall-angle considerations, turbulence in the flow may influence the trajectory of hydrometeors.
 This may partially offset errors caused by the wind.
 Spacing between hydrometeors may also change due to wind effects, possibly offsetting some of the wind-induced errors.

-    Here we see an increase in wind speed over the gauge, but we also see turbulence- induced downward motion.
+    Here we see an increase in wind speed over the gauge, but we also see turbulence-induced downward motion.
 Note from the trajectories that this may increase catch, although sometimes the primary gauge-induced downward motion may be downwind of the gauge.

     |image10|